kubernetes/minikube/site/content/en/docs/tutorials/setup_minikube_in_github_actions.md

 2. Installs & starts minikube
 3. Tries out the cluster just by running `kubectl` command
 4. Build the docker image using minikube's docker-env feature
-5. Apply the yaml deployment yaml file minikube
+5. Apply the deployment yaml file minikube
 6. Check the service been created in minikube

 ### Example minikube deployment yaml with a service